-(Last Updated on : 26/02/2013)
+(Last Updated on : 08-12-2018)

 Parsley is usually bright green and hairless biennial plant.
 The ideal temperature to cultivate Parsley is 22-30 degree Celsius and it usually grows from seed.
 Parsley is called in various other names in India.
 It is called Achu Mooda in Kannada

 , Ajmood in Hindi language

 and Kothambeluri in Malayalam language